 In Singapore, traders are able to use any broker they desire.
 Although Singapore based brokers need to be regulated by the MAS, traders are not obligated to only use Singapore based brokers.
 This is great news for traders as you’re able to use the best brokers in the industry, without having to worry about breaching regulations.

-I would still highly advise you use a regulated broker like IC Markets, just to keep yourself safe from being scammed.
+I would still highly advise you use a regulated broker like IC Markets

 The Best Prop Firm Funding For Singapore Traders